 Brain Tumor Treatment and Care

-Treatment will depend on the age, gender, type of tumor, area affected, stage of the tumor, and the patient’s overall health condition.
+Brain Tumor Treatment will depend on the age, gender, type of tumor, the area affected, stage of the tumor, and the patient’s overall health condition.

 Surgery to remove the brain tumor is the preferred choice in treating brain tumors.
 Complete surgical removal involves removing the tumor entirely without damaging brain tissue.
 However, if the tumor is located in a significant area of the brain, or if the removal would critically harm the patient, partially removing it is preferable.